 Changing from a sole trader to a limited company

-Many professionals start their business as sole traders.
-There are numerous reasons for doing this - for example, the ease of setting up (there is no formal registration except with HMRC) and the ability to make company decisions unhindered by others.
+Many professionals start their business as sole traders, and there are numerous reasons for doing this ‒ the ease of setting one up, the ability to make company decisions unhindered, the fact that there is no need to register a trade name, etc.

-However, there can be limitations in remaining a sole trader; there are no rights to your company name (if a limited company is set up using your name, you can face a potential legal battle to secure it) and some clients are more confident in awarding contracts to limited companies (regardless of the size of the firm) rather than 'one man bands'.
+However, there can be limitations in remaining a sole trader.
+For instance, there are no rights to your company name (if a limited company is set up using your name, you can face a potential legal battle to secure it) and some clients are more confident in awarding contracts to limited companies (regardless of the size of the firm) than 'one man bands'.

-For these reasons, you may choose to change your firm's structure from being a sole trader to limited company.
+For these reasons, you may wish to change your firm's structure from a sole trader to a limited company.
+But how exactly do you do this?
+Read on to find out more with Markel Direct.

 If you change from being a sole trader to a limited company, it is important to remember that you will have extra responsibilities.
 You will: